MHamzaImran/IoT-Weather-Station-using-Tinkercad-and-ThingSpeak/README.md

 ## ThingSpeak Steup
 https://thingspeak.com/

-You need to signup to the above website linke and create a channel there.
-You have to create 3 fields there of temperarure, light and gas sensor data.
+You need to signup to the above website link and create a channel there.
+You have to create 3 fields of temperarure, light and gas sensor data.
 Copy the Write API from thingSpeak and replace it in the Tinkercad code.

 ## Link for Circuit Design on Tinkercad